Special offer

 What are accounting skills?

-Accountants acquire the majority of their skills from education, although some soft skills come from experience.
-To become an accountant, individuals must attend an accredited college or university and earn a degree in accounting.
-From there, some accountants pursue further skills through graduate school, while others take the CPA exam and begin practicing immediately.
+Accountants acquire the majority of their hard skills through education.
+However, some soft skills are developed through experience.
+To become an accountant, individuals attend an accredited college or university and earn a degree in accounting.

-Hard skills are directly related to the job and can be learned either on the job or by taking classes specific to accounting.
-Examples include:
+Hard skills are directly related to the job and can be learned either on the job or through accounting-specific experience.
+Examples of accounting-specific hard skills could include:

 • Competency with numbers